Cairo Conference: Tripartite troop movements

 On December 21, 1943, Churchill authorised Mountbatten to mobilise 20,000 men for an amphibious operation, but instead of taking the Andaman Islands, an attack on the Rakhine coast behind the Japanese lines was launched.
 The landing gear for the Southeast Asia command was sent back to Europe.
 On December 23, Churchill's chief of staff reiterated that Operation Maharaja and the landing in southern France, Operation "Anvil" was the priority operation of 1944, and nothing in other areas could affect either operation.
 After the amphibious operations were cancelled, Mountbatten's Southeast Asia Command drew up alternative operational plans for an attack on northern and central Burma.

 In January 1944, Stilwell commanded the American-trained Chinese Expeditionary Force in India to advance on Mon-Kwan.
-Chiang refused to accept a small attack on the Rakhine coast as a substitute for the piracy operation and for some time was reluctant to send troops into Burma from Yunnan.
+Chiang refused to accept a small attack on the Rakhine coast as a substitute for Operation Buccaneer and for some time was reluctant to send troops into Burma from Yunnan.
 Roosevelt pressured Chiang to send Chinese troops from Yunnan to Burma or he would cut military aid.
 In March, Churchill also telegraphed Chiang in Chongqing, urging China to send military aid to Burma.
 In April, the US issued an ultimatum to cut off Lend-Lease aid to China if the Yunnan troops were not mobilised for Burma.
 Chiang finally agreed to deploy Chinese troops in Yunnan to attack Japanese forces in Burma, explaining that it was necessary for China to achieve "joint warfare between China, Britain and the US" and enforce "the desire of the US to come directly to China to fight against Japan".